Juba International Airport: Airport expansion and country's independence

 As of May 2011, Juba International Airport was undergoing improvements and expansion.
 The work on the airport included expansion of the passenger and cargo terminal buildings, resurfacing of the runway and installation of runway lights to facilitate night operations.

 As of July 2011, the day of the country's independence, Juba International Airport had a new runway light system commissioned with simple approach lights for Runway 13/31, runway edge lights, taxiway lights for Exit Delta, Apron edge lights, illuminated windsocks, ATC tower rotating beacon as well as PAPI for both approaches.
-The Aerodrome Ground Lighting system (AGL) was manufactured by Safegate.

-In July 2014, the government announced a runway extension project to commence in September 2014 lasting 30 months.
-The project would extend the runway by 700 meters and also resurface the existing 2400 metre runway giving a new 3100 metre runway.
-The runway would still be using backtracking access to the extended 700 meter portion of Runway 13.
-Building activities for the new terminal building had been underway since 2009 and were halted when civil war broke out in 2014.
-Since then the half-built terminal has been left abandoned.

 In 2016, Juba International Airport was ranked the second worst airport in the world in a survey conducted by The Guide to Sleeping in Airports.
 It was the worst airport in 2017 and the fourth worst in 2019.
 During this time the terminal consisted of two adjacent tents to facilitate customs and immigration, arrivals and departures.
 A new, smaller terminal was built on the site of the original terminal by the Chinese.
 The new terminal was inaugurated on 29 October 2018.

 Facilities

 The airport resides at an elevation of 1513 ft above mean sea level.
 It has one runway designated 13/31 with an asphalt surface measuring 10171 ft long and 148 ft wide.

-The runway has five serviceable taxiways; Alpha, Bravo, Delta, Echo and Foxtrot (the latter is used by the military exclusively).
-Backtracking is used frequently for larger airliners to access the full length of the runway.